Top 12 tobacco stocks to watch

 |Share price movement over the 12 months to 27 March 2019||-22.6%|

 Dubbed the ‘Amazon of cannabis’, Namaste Technologies is a Canadian company that sells and distributes vaping devices and smoking accessories that is making a big push into the emerging cannabis market.
 It already sells medical cannabis and is aiming to be the number one online marketplace allowing people to order cannabis on an app much like people order a lift on Uber – all without possessing the cannabis itself.

 |Pre-tax profit||CAD9 million||shrank by 20.8%|

 |Share price movement over the 12 months to 27 March 2019||-26.8%|

 How to trade tobacco stocks

-Those looking to gain exposure to the tobacco industry or the new markets that they are trying to dominate have several options.
+Those looking to gain exposure to the tobacco industry or the new markets that they are trying to dominate can do so via CFDs.

-Thirdly, CFD trading features many of the same benefits as spread betting – including out-of-hours markets, and the ability to go both long and short.
+CFD trading features the ability to go both long and short.
 You can also offset losses against future profits for tax purposes.

 Are tobacco stocks a good investment?

 The countries that have cracked-down on smoking rates have evidently warmed to new replacement products that, as we are told, are all about reducing harm.
 It is also clear that, however slowly, the attitude in the Western world is only warming to the legalisation of cannabis, whether medical or recreational.